 I have a vivid memory when I was twelve of him breaking his wrist while we were playing tetherball.
 He mistimed a hit and slammed his wrist into the metal pole.
 He doubled over, clutching his arm.
 He walked away calling out to my mom that he needed to go to the hospital.

 He returned with a cast on his arm and never mentioned it again, other than when it got itchy.

 He was not one to share his accomplishments.
 He was humble.

 When he changed jobs, got a promotion or pay raise, I recall my mom initiating the celebration.
 Dad seemed to be a bit uncomfortable with the whole thing.

 Dad had a calm demeanor and seemed content.
 He was one of the only men I saw get teary-eyed while watching a sad show.
 He smiled often and liked a good laugh.
 He genuinely seemed to enjoy life.
 I never saw him angry.
 I saw him upset a few times, but he never raised his voice or lashed out in any way.

 He wasn’t physically active as a runner or an athlete.
-I wondered why he didn’t run around with us kids more as other Fathers did.
+I wondered why he didn’t run and play with his children as other fathers did.
 He encouraged us in our schoolwork and activities, always showing interest in what we were up to, never judging, and always positive.

 He was always there for us.
 He was a man of action, doing what needed to be done to provide for his family and make a better life for us.
 He did it without complaint.